 Mono-ecommerce website and its mobile version designed in a brutalist design manner

-The website for a metal plant with atmospheric and trendy visual content that instantly sets the visual association.
+The website for a metal plant with atmospheric and trendy visual content instantly sets the visual association.
 The general approach is based on brutal design.
 The layout applies the strict grid and small margins, as well as light background for the parts with text content to ensure high readability.

 The recent year brought a new rise of popularity for dark color schemes.
 As we mentioned in the design article devoted to this issue, a dark background applied in user interfaces can provide essential benefits such as: